| Commissioned Works | Music for Flute & Guitar | Music for Flute Guitar & Viola | Music for Flute & Strings

 Owen, Jerry.
 Trio Concertant after Czech Folk Songs (2002).
 Arranged from the work commissioned by Red Cedar Chamber Music originally for flute, guitar and viola.
 See and hear video of a Red Cedar Trio performance of movement titled I Shall Buy a Black Horse on YouTube.
 Pub: Indian Hill Road Music.

-Part Three: Other published works involving flute and strings:
+Part Three: Other published works for flute and strings:

 Johanson, Bryan.
 Strum and Jam (1993).
 For flute, clarinet, violin, guitar and cello.
 See and hear video of a live performance on YouTube.